100 Notable alumni of

 -

-Rev. William Cassady Cattell D.D., LL.D was a Presbyterian divine and educator of the United States, serving as the 7th president of Lafayette College.
+Rev. William Cassady Cattell D.D., LL.D was a Presbyterian divine and educator of the United States and the 7th president of Lafayette College.

 -